Williams C. Wickham: Death and legacy

 Wickham died of heart failure on July 23, 1888, at his Richmond office, and was interred in Hickory Hill Cemetery in Hanover County near Ashland.
 Not long after Wickham's death, employees of the Chesapeake and Ohio Railway, "all of whom were sincerely devoted to the deceased, whose memory they tenderly cherish and revere," initiated an effort to erect a bronze statue in his memory.
-As of September of 1889, a committee consisting of ex-Senator John Callahan, C.T.
+As of September 1889, a committee consisting of ex-Senator John Callahan, C.T.
 Dabney, W.B.
 Waldron, E.C.
 Meredith, and W.J.
 Binford partnered with sculptor Edward V. Valentine to create and erect a statue of Williams Carter Wickham so as to "perpetuate the heroic life and gallant deeds of the late Gen. William C. Wickham."
 The general's comrades and C&O employees gave a statue of Williams Carter Wickham to the City of Richmond in 1891, which was placed in Monroe Park.
 Two of the general's descendants, Clayton and Will Wickham, called for the statue's removal in the aftermath of Charlottesville, Virginia's 2017 Unite the Right rally, and participants in 2020's George Floyd protests defaced and toppled the statue from its pedestal.